sahmadr/ColDataUtil/README.md

         specified using --separator or --delimiter option.
 The numbering of columns and rows follows zero-based indexing.

         For options that allow a delimiter to be specified, if a special character (e.g. the tab character '\t') needs to be passed on the command line, the correct way to specify it on Bash is preceded it with a $ sign to do the correct conversion to whitespace, e.g. $'\t'.

         A brief description of the usage and options is given below.

 OPTIONS
         -h, --help
-                output this file and exit
+                display README.md help file

         -i, --input <FILENAME>
                 specify the FILENAME of the file for processing; FILENAME is